The Best Catskills Attractions You Didn’t Know Existed

 Been on a lucky streak lately?
 Stop by the casino in Monticello, NY.
 With over 1,000 slot machines and games like blackjack and roulette, a stop at Monticello Casino could help fund the rest of your Catskills trip.
 If you prefer old-timey gambling, check out the Monticello racetrack, with horse races every Monday through Thursday.
 Break out the mint juleps!

 Does it even count as touring the countryside if you don’t pick up some of the local hooch?
 In the Catskills, there’s a variety of different types of fermentation occurring.
 Be sure to check out the appropriately named Catskill Brewery, which is open to the public for “Growler Hours” all week except on Tuesdays.
-Check out the full range of brews, like the Devil’s Path, an IPA named after the most treacherous Catskills trail.
+Check out the full range of brews, like the Devil’s Path, an IPA named after the most treacherous Catskills trail, or the small-batch Darbee’s Irresistible, a pale ale you’ll want to sip while supplies last.

 After all that peace and love, get some aggression out with some good ol' fashioned paintball.
-Like a live-action cosplay of everyone’s favorite war movie, you’ll get to hop on the back of a military truck and fire away at your friends.
+For just $35, you get to play all day on the field of your choice (there are seven awesome ones so choose wisely).
+Then, like a live-action cosplay of everyone’s favorite war movie, you’ll get to hop on the back of a military truck and fire away at your friends.
 Paintball also has the added bonus of teaching you which friends will be most useful if zombies ever attack.
+Pack drinks and lunch or purchase it there; you’ll need plenty of sustenance to survive this paintball apocalypse.

 Travel Close.
 Discover more.
 Visit the Catskills.